davidsainez/devarela.com/src/pages/essays/getting-started.md

 title: Get started with Markdoc
 date: 2023-02-02
 description:
+  A markdoc tutorial which covers the basics and gets you up to speed quickly.
+tags: markdoc
+summary:
   Do you wonder how to get started with Markdoc?
 This tutorial will show you how to install and configure Markdoc.
 Markdoc is a cool motherfucking tool and you should use it.